flourisHER - supporting your mental health & wellbeing

 The impact that we plan to create is a supportive network that women know is available to them in their work place and that they will use this network as opposed to taking time off work.

-The network will help them with strategies to manage their mental health and wellbeing longer term.
+The network will help the entire workforce with strategies to manage their mental health and wellbeing longer term.

-Women will know their workplace has a mental health friendly enviroment.
+Women will know their workplace has a mental health friendly environment.

-As a pilot we want to offer this scheme to organisations in Cheshire and build on this as our charity grows and as we receive feedback from the women’s network.
+As a pilot we want to offer this scheme to organisations in Cheshire and build on this as our charity grows and as we receive feedback from the FlourisHER network.